-The qualitative study within this research indicated that student’s home selections did not necessarily mirror the selections that students made while in the lunchroom.
-For example, the two most recurrent home “favorite food” selections that students said were pasta and a breakfast foods.
-These two items accounted for 55% of student favorite food selections at home, yet no form of pasta or breakfast items were named when asked what the students’ favorite school selection was.
-Using SCT, it could be surmised that, if these types of food were offered, potentially a higher number of students would select either pasta or a breakfast option.
-These data align with the quantitative data as well.
+The qualitative study within this research also indicated that student’s home selections did not necessarily mirror the selections that students made while in the lunchroom.
+For example, the two most recurrent home “favorite food” selections that students stated were pasta and breakfast foods.
+These two items accounted for 55% of student favorite food selections at home, yet no form of pasta or breakfast item were named when asked what the students’ favorite school lunch selection was.
+Utilizing the SCT, it could be surmised that, if these types of food were offered, potentially a higher number of students would select either pasta or a breakfast option.
+This data aligns with the quantitative data as well.
 When a breakfast item (e.g., pancakes, French toast) was selected as a main meal item during lunchtime in the quantitative study, it was fully consumed 80% of the time and only partially consumed 20% of the time.
 The fully consumed rate (80%) was higher than any other main meal selection that students could choose.
 This highlights that a potential “breakfast for lunch” option may help students fully consume their meal by adding the type of variety that students want.
-As policy makers, cafeteria implementation managers, and school nutritionists continue to make decisions about menu options and food service, taking into account what students eat at home to help inform menu options could be a helpful intervention when trying to get more students to finish their meals.
+As policy makers, cafeteria implementation managers, and school nutritionists continue to make decisions about menu options and food service, taking into account what students eat at home to help inform menu options could be a helpful intervention when trying to ensure that more students finish their meals.

 In the quantitative portion of this research study, the researcher also found that 93% of students’ main meal selections consisted of chicken strips, nachos, pizza, and cheeseburgers/hamburgers.
 The qualitative interviews with students may have helped researcher discern the reason why.
 Thirty-five percent of students in the qualitative interviews cited that the lack of choice and variety in their cafeteria affected their lunchroom choices.
 It seems as though students value a greater variety or option within the cafeteria.
 For example, students praised their cafeteria’s greater fruit options as the reasons why some students were eating more fruit than vegetables.
-While students also cited their cafeteria’s lack of vegetable options as one of the reasons why some students may not be eating the “stand-alone” vegetable options during lunch.colleaguesdetermine determine
+While students also cited their cafeteria’s lack of vegetable options as one of the reasons why some students may not be eating the “stand-alone” vegetable options during lunch.

+These findings are also aligned to Payán and colleagues who utilized eight focus groups in three Los Angeles High Schools (n= 64) to determine the student experience within the NSLP.
+While this research targeted high school participants, researchers found that one of the barriers to student’s consumption was a lack of variety (Payán et al., 2017).
+Students in this study, similarly to the qualitative study within this dissertation, stated, “it’s like the same meal every week” (Payán et al., 2017 pg.665).
+It is important for researchers and policy makers to better determine how to increase variety for students.

 Moreover, in the qualitative interviews with students, when students were asked, “If you were in charge of the cafeteria and could make any changes to the cafeteria, what would they be?”
 Twenty five percent of all students said that they would make changes to the variety of foods offered.
 Grounding both studies in the SCT, a potential intervention that school lunch policy makers and school leaders could make would be to survey families and students to understand their at-home eating habits.
 Utilizing this survey, policy makers and school leaders could potentially find a way to offer a greater variety of the foods that students eat at home.

 Students Understanding of Healthy Lunches